edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Once the data are loaded into Power BI, I create a Full Name column by combining the [First Name] and [Last Name] columns using the DAX language's CONCATENATE function.

-I delete any obviously unused columns (eg. index columns) and renamed the remaining columns to align with Power BI naming conventions.
+I deleted any unused columns (e.g. index columns) and renamed the remaining columns to align with Power BI naming conventions.

 ## Creating the Data Model

 ### Generating the date table

-I created a date table running from the start of the year containing the earliest date in the Orders['Order Date'] column to the end of the year containing the latest date in the Orders['Shipping Date'] column usign the DAX formula:
+I created a date table running from the start of the year containing the earliest date in the Orders['Order Date'] column to the end of the year containing the latest date in the Orders['Shipping Date'] column using the DAX formula:

 Dates = CALENDAR(
 STARTOFYEAR(Orders[Order Date]),